 California Law Mandates the Use of Seatbelts.

-As an attorney with over 20 years’ experience defending clients in the state of California, I continue to find myself surprised by the number of folks seeking legal help to fight against a ticket for violating Vehicle Code Section 27315 - the code that mandates the use of seatbelts in California.
-It is rather shocking to see how few people understand the relevant laws and regulations as they relate to driving responsibly and buckling up, even though California's first seat belt laws took effect January 1, 1986 - over two decades ago.
+As an attorney with over 20 years of experience defending clients in the state of California, I continue to find myself surprised by the number of folks seeking legal help to fight against a ticket for violating Vehicle Code Section 27315 - the code that mandates the use of seatbelts in California.
+It is rather shocking to see how few people understand the relevant laws and regulations related to driving responsibly and buckling up, even though California's first seat belt laws took effect January 1, 1986 - over two decades ago.

 More than half of the people killed in car crashes were not restrained at the time of the crash.1 Wearing a seat belt is the most effective way to prevent death and serious injury in a crash.
 (Source, CDC - "Motor Vehicle Safety").

 Admittedly, we have come a long way since the first state in America - New York - passed a law mandating that seat belts were required in running vehicles in 1984.
 Back then, a mere 15% of drivers and people in cars wore seat belts, according to the National Highway Traffic Safety Administration (NHTSA).
-In 2016 it was reported by NHTSA that a promising 90.1% of vehicle occupants were generally wearing seatbelts while driving.
-But are these statistics skewed, or lacking in terms of the bigger picture?
-The Governor's Highway Safety Association came out late last year to advocate for greater enforcement in terms of seatbelt wearing near you.
+In 2016, NHTSA reported that a promising 90.1% of vehicle occupants were generally wearing seat belts while driving.
+But are these statistics skewed or lacking in terms of the bigger picture?
+The Governor's Highway Safety Association came out late last year to advocate for greater enforcement in seatbelt wearing near you.

-Especially given the advent of car-share services like Uber and Lyft, which are often associated with carrying riders who do not buckle up.
-In recent years, state legislators, state highway safety officials, and Congress have collaborated to provide greater funding for seatbelt safety campaigns, increase public education on the subject, and support public health organizations committed to enhanced seatbelt use in cars.
-The NHTSA especially has been credited with influencing public opinion over seatbelt usage, with its Click It or
+Since we have seen the advent of car-share services like Uber and Lyft, we know these services are often associated with carrying non-buckled-up passengers inside.
+In recent years, state legislators, state highway safety officials, and Congress have collaborated to provide more significant funding for seatbelt safety campaigns, increase public education on the subject, and support public health organizations committed to enhanced seatbelt use in cars.
+The NHTSA mainly has been credited with influencing public opinion over seatbelt usage, with its Click It or

 Ticket law enforcement campaign, which was launched in North Carolina in 1993.
 The campaign went nationwide in 2003, and in that year alone, it saw 508,000 tickets issued for seatbelt violations.
 Encouragingly, seat belt use grew by four percent that same year.
 So what are the laws, and what do they mean for drivers in the state of California?